 - They are both involved in the production cycle.
 “Revenue” is the starting point of “income,” whereas “income” provides the monetary cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. to produce the next cycle of production and thereby is creating revenue.

 In simple terms, there’s a huge difference between revenue and income.
 Even if many people use them interchangeably, but if you ask an individual that has studied finance, she would tell you that revenue is a big picture.
 In contrast, income shows the financial direction of a company.

 Since the income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. is one of the four statements that every investor should look at, you should check the revenue and the income both.
 It may so happen that a company earns huge revenues but doesn’t generate any income (rather than loss).
 What if you just equate the revenue and income, what would you say in this case?

 Like income, even loss would come after deducting all the expenses from the revenue of the company.
 If the total expenses exceed the total revenue, we will get the loss.

-This has a been a guide to the top differences between Revenue vs Income.
-Here we also discuss the Revenue and Income differences with examples, infographics, and comparison table.
+This article has been a guide to Revenue vs. Income.
+Here we discuss the top differences between Revenue and Income with an example, infographics, and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –